 - Spices – Chili powder, salt, garlic powder, cumin, black pepper, cayenne pepper, bay leaf, and chili de arbol (dried whole chili pepper) add flavor, color, and spice.

-- Pantry – Beef broth, diced tomatoes, black beans, and red beans make this chili convenient and easy to make.
-We use petite diced tomatoes so there are no big pieces when the chili is done.
+- Pantry – Beef broth, diced tomatoes, black beans, and red beans make this meal convenient and easy to make.

 - Suggested toppings and sides – corn muffins, crackers, corn chips, sour cream, shredded cheese, green onions, chopped cilantro, diced white onions, sliced jalapenos peppers, hot sauce, just to name a few.